 If there is a behaviour incident at lunchtime, it is expected that the MDSA will respond to it restoratively using the above stages and restorative protocols.
-After lunchtime, MDSAs must give, an explanation to the class teacher information can be shared.
-In some cases, a formal letter is sent to the parents/carers so that they are kept fully informed.
+After lunchtime, MDSAs must give, an explanation to the class teacher

-• In the case of any serious incidents when someone has been hurt physically or emotionally, the Head Teacher and/or Family Support Worker is informed.
+In the case of any serious incidents when someone has been hurt physically or emotionally, the Head Teacher and/or Family Support Worker is informed.
 Either or both of these staff members may become involved in the 'circle' to establish what has happened.
-When appropriate parents are contacted so that
+When appropriate parents are contacted so that information can be shared.
+In some cases, a formal letter is sent to the parents/carers so that they are kept fully informed.
+If the injury caused is considered to be serious enough the Headteacher may consider this to warrant a fixed-term exclusion.